 Who Are You?

-Sikhism, like most eastern religions, teaches that the individual soul (jivatman) is something other than the body.
-According to Sanatana Dharma and Sikhism, there are 8.4 million types of beings in the world, half live in the water, the other half is divided between the land and air (the physical heavens).
-All of these embodied life forms are transient.
-They constantly pass through the processes of conception, birth, aging and death.
-Through this unending process of transmigration the jivatman passes from one life form to another, gradually working their way up the ladder of rebirth, until the human form is achieved.
+Sikhism, founded by Guru Nanak in the Indian Punjab in the late 1500s, like most Eastern religions, teaches that the individual soul (or jivatman) is something other than the body.
+According to Guru Nanak, like the Sanatana Dharma, there are 8.4 million types of beings in the world.
+Half of these life forms live in the water; the other half are divided between the land and air (the physical heavens).
+Occupying these embodied life forms are the transient souls.
+Through the processes of conception, birth, aging, and death, these souls constantly pass through their seemingly endless lives.
+Through this transmigration process (known as reincarnation, gilgul neshamot, rebirth, etc.), the jivatman or soul passes from one life form to another, gradually working their way up the ladder of realization through rebirths until the human form is achieved.
+You can see, therefore, how special this human form of life truly is.
+It is one out of 8.4 million possible life forms!
+In Jewish terminology, only when the entity achieves a human form is the soul truly in the image of One God.

-This time having been born as human being.
+This time having been born as a human being.

 This is your turn to meet the Supreme Lord.

-Your other activities will be of no avail at the end,
+Your other activities will be of no avail in the end,

 Seek the company of holy people and only contemplate God.